vinipaiva/webapi-core-starterkit/README.md

 * Provide a boilerplate solution for general WebApi applications.
 * Try to avoid usage of Object to Object mappings.
 * Try to avoid proxy methods.
-Eg. Methods on the business layer that may only call the data acess directly to retrieve data.
+Eg. Methods on the business layer that may only call the data access directly to retrieve data.